Page Hierarchy

 - Non-Hodgkin lymphoma

 For an allogeneic stem cell transplant, your care team will work to identify an appropriate donor, either among your relatives or through national programs such as the Marrow Donor Program (also known as Be the Match).
-This provides each patient with a large pool of potential tissue type-matched donors.

 With either type of transplant, you’ll receive treatment that will destroy the diseased cells in your body.
 The healthy cells – either yours or the donor’s – are infused into your body through an IV.
 They will travel to the bone marrow to start repopulating your bloodstream with healthy blood cells.